Record No: CB 120761 Version: Council Bill No: CB 120761

 D. A development proposal for conversion to residential use in an existing structure meeting the criteria of subsection 23.40.080.A in a building with features that are legally nonconforming to applicable development regulations for nonresidential use shall retain a comparable legal nonconforming status upon conversion to residential use.
 The Director may approve as a Type I decision any additional features of an existing building nonconforming to applicable development regulations which in the judgment of the Director cannot reasonably be rendered conforming in connection with conversion to residential use.

-E. A conversion to residential use in an existing structure meeting the criteria of subsection 23.40.080.A shall be subject to the following exemptions if the structure is already constructed or construction has commenced on the structural frame for the structure:
+E. A conversion to residential use in an existing structure meeting the criteria of subsection 23.40.080.A shall be exempt from design review if the structure is already constructed or construction has commenced on the structural frame for the structure.

-2. Exempt from requirements under Chapter 23.58C (Mandatory Housing Affordability for Residential Development) for any portion of the development proposal that converts floor area from a nonresidential use to a residential use.
+F. A conversion to residential use in an existing structure meeting the criteria of subsection 23.40.080.A.1-5 and located in a commercial zone, Downtown zone, or a Seattle (SM) Mixed zone shall be exempt from requirements under Chapter 23.58C (Mandatory Housing Affordability for Residential Development) for any portion of the development proposal that converts floor area from a nonresidential use to a residential use.

-F. A conversion to residential use in an existing structure meeting the criteria of subsection 23.40.080.A shall be subject to the following if the conversion is in a building approved for future development for which an unexpired Master Use Permit was issued prior to March 1, 2024, and construction on the structural frame for the structure has not yet commenced:
+G. A conversion to residential use in an existing structure meeting the criteria of subsection 23.40.080.A shall be subject to the following if the conversion is in a building approved for future development for which an unexpired Master Use Permit was issued prior to March 1, 2024, and construction on the structural frame for the structure has not yet commenced:

 1. Any design review modification to the issued and unexpired Master Use Permit necessary to add residential use shall be reviewed, and may be approved by the Director as a Type I decision; and